• Skip to primary navigation

 I have been cooking dried garbanzo beans for years now and there’s one thing that makes or breaks it when you are cooking dried beans: quality.
 It may sound obvious (a truism) and even a little bit silly to you because you could say it about every food, but this is truly the big secret for getting your beans tender every time without effort: the dried beans you use must be top quality: either heirloom, whole, natural or organic.

-Something else I have tested is that the small varieties, which are usually heirloom, tend to be easier to cook and get tender that the larger varieties.
+Something else I have tested is that the small varieties, which are usually heirlooms, tend to be easier to cook and get tender than the larger varieties.
 Whatever you do, don’t buy the cheapest industrial dried beans from the supermarket, it’s not worth it and anyway, dried beans are already cheap enough even if they are from the health food store.

 Once you get hold of some first-quality dried beans, follow our instructions for cooking chickpeas and you should be all right.